 \subsection{Experimental Set-up}

-{\bf Datasets.} We evaluate on two types of data: images in CIFAR10~\cite{krizhevsky2009learning} and wearable sensors in PAMAP2~\cite{reiss2012introducing}; to represent typical private data capture by client devices.
+{\bf Datasets.} We evaluate Salted DNNs on two types of commonly-used datasets: image data from CIFAR10~\cite{krizhevsky2009learning} and time-series data of wearable sensors from PAMAP2~\cite{reiss2012introducing}; to represent typical private data capture by client devices.
 CIFAR10 has 10 classes and includes $50,000$ training images of dimensions $32\times 32\times 3$, in addition to $10K$ test images.
 PAMAP2 has 13 classes of physical activities, performed by 9 clients wearing 3 devices.
 We use the training-test split provided in a benchmark library~\cite{PersonalizedFL}: $22,500$ training time-series, each with dimensions of $27\times 200$, in addition to $5600$ test time-series.
 Here, $27$ is the number of sensory readings from devices and $200$ is the length of each time series.

 {\bf DNNs.} For CIFAR10, we use \textbf{(i)}~LeNet~\cite{lecun1998gradient} (depth of 6 layers and total parameters of $126K$), and \textbf{(ii)}~WideResNet~\cite{Zagoruyko2016WRN} (depth of 28 layers organized into 3 residual blocks, each including 9 layers, and total parameters of $3.2M$).
 For PAMAP2 use \textbf{(iii)}~ConvNet~\cite{chang2020systematic} (depth of 9 layers and total parameters of $250K$).
 All DNNs consist of multiple convolutional layers followed by a few fully-connected layers.
-For training, we use 500 epochs with a batch size of 100, and Adam optimizer~\cite{kingma2014adam} with a learning rate of $0.001$.
-For $\mathcal{M}$, we use {\em modulo} mapping function $Y^s= \mathbf{1}_{(y+s)\%K}$, and thus we set $S=10$ for CIFAR10 and $S=13$ for PAMAP2, \ie $S$ is equal to number of classes $K$.
-For each experiment, we train the DNN for five iterations and report the mean and standard deviation of the classification accuracy.
+We use 500 training epochs with a batch size of 100, and Adam optimizer~\cite{kingma2014adam} with the default learning rate of $0.001$ and beta coefficients of $(0.9, 0.999)$.
+For mapping function $\mathcal{M}$, we use {\em modulo} mapping function $Y^s= \mathbf{1}_{(y+s)\%K}$, and thus we set $S=10$ for CIFAR10 and $S=13$ for PAMAP2, \ie $S$ is equal to number of classes $K$.
+For each experiment, we train the model for five iterations and report the mean and standard deviation of the classification accuracy on the test set.